-Only the fifth day and 2017 is looking bright already – Meet the top ten young entrepreneurs set to disrupt London’s startup scene with their inspiring ventures.
+Only the fifth day in London and 2017 is looking bright already – Meet the top ten young entrepreneurs set to disrupt London’s startup scene with their inspiring ventures.

 These under-30 somethings all hail from some of London’s top universities and accelerator programmes including Techstars, Entrepreneur First, and King’s College London.

 Nafisa Bakkar – Amaliah

 Nafisa Bakkar started her clothing website Amaliah with her sister to address the issues faced by Muslim women when shopping for clothes that are modest yet fashionable.
 Since its launch ten months ago, the site has grown to also become a panel for the voices of Muslim women in the UK.
 She credits her success to Tim Barnes, former head of UCL Advances, and Alex Depledge, founder of hassle, who both helped her to build the network that enabled her team to launch the site.
 Amaliah advises future entrepreneurs to make use of their network and the people they know.

 Ilia Zintchenko’s AI startup ‘Mindi’ uses algorithms to reduce energy usage in data centers.
 Ilia grew up in Moscow and met his other two co-founders while studying for his Ph.D. in computer science at ETH Zurich.
 The team later came to London after gaining a place on the Techstars accelerator programme.

 Jonny created SoPost to help brands drive their product sampling through online resources.
 The startup launched 4 years ago, now has 18 full-time employees and offices in London, Newcastle, and New York.
 His first startup, which later failed, was discovered while chatting with complete strangers on Twitter.
 He advises against starting a business with people you meet on social media.